 After planting, apply sufficient water to thoroughly soak the soil in the area of the tree roots.
 This watering will help bring the soil into closer contact with all sides of the roots and eliminate air pockets around the roots.
 Keep weeds out of a 3-by-3-foot area around the tree because they compete with the tree for moisture and nutrients during the growing season.
 This will also keep mowers away from the tree and reduce trunk damage.
 Mulching will help to control weeds as well as conserve moisture.

 Peaches and nectarines are usually trained to an open-center system.
 Correctly pruned trees will have a wide open vase shape.
-This allows sunlight penetration, and air movement and improves spray coverage.
+This allows for better sunlight penetration and air movement within the canopy, and improves spray coverage.
 More information is available in HGIC 1355, Pruning Peaches & Nectarines.

 Fertilizing peaches starts with adjusting the soil pH to 6.5 before planting.
 Incorporate the lime at least a foot deep and over an area about 10 feet by 10 feet where the tree will be planted.
 In March after the trees have been planted and the soil settled by a drenching rain, broadcast 1 cup of 10-10-10 fertilizer over an area 3 feet in diameter.
 Do not allow fertilizer to accumulate around the tree trunk.

 In early June and again in early August, broadcast ½ cup of calcium nitrate or equivalent over an area 3 feet in diameter.
 Beginning the second year, fertilize the trees twice a year in early March and around the first of August.
 Use these rules of thumb for the two fertilizer applications:

 Early March application: Apply 1 cup of 10-10-10 fertilizer per year of tree age to a maximum of 10 cups for mature trees.